The Dickins Insider Guide to Southside, Edinburgh

 9am: Tea and Coffee

 You’ll be spoilt for choice with regards to your morning cuppa, as Southside has a great selection of cafés and coffee shops.
 Situated at 104 Buccleuch Street is the quirky and cosy Cult Espresso, who serve up fresh homemade treats and wonderful tea and coffee.
 Along the same road, you’ll find Press Coffee, who as well as serving great hot drinks also offer delicious brunch options.
 Furthermore, if you’re near Nicolson Street, Machina Espresso (80 Nicolson Street) and Brew Lab (6-8 South Colloege Street) are a must-visit for any coffee connoisseurs.
 If you happen to be in Brew Lab on a warm day they offer a great cold brew too!
-Black Medicine Coffee (2 Nicolson Street) is a great cafe if you’re visiting with a larger group as they have a cosy basement with extra seats!
-Lastly, if you find yourself on Clerk Street, Filament Coffee (38 Clerk Street) is a wonderful coffee shop who sell various hot drinks, smoothies, as well as light bites!
+Lastly, Black Medicine Coffee (2 Nicolson Street) is a great cafe if you’re visiting with a larger group as they have a cosy basement with extra seats.

 10am: Morning Walk up Arthur’s Seat or the Crags